geoserver/geoserver/doc/en/developer/source/qa-guide/index.rst

     17340 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-pmd-plugin:3.11.0:check (default) on project gt-main: You have 1 PMD violation.
 For more details see:       /home/yourUser/devel/git-gt/modules/library/main/target/pmd.xml -> [Help 1]
     17340 [ERROR]

-In case of parallel build, the specific error messages will be in the body of the build output, while the XML file reference wil be at end end, search for ``PMD Failure`` in the build logs to find the specific code issues.
+In case of parallel build, the specific error messages will be in the body of the build output, while the XML file reference will be at the end, search for ``PMD Failure`` in the build logs to find the specific code issues.

 If you do have a :command:`PMD` failure it is worth checking the pmd website which offers quite clear suggestions: